wlach/eideticker/README.md

-Writing your own tests is a matter of adding a subdirectory to `src/tests`, creating/copying an HTML page of your choice, adding the relevant JavaScript code to start/stop the test as appropriate, and then making an actions.json file with whatever actions you want to simulate during the test.
+Writing your own tests is a matter of adding a subdirectory to `src/tests`, creating/copying an HTML page of your choice, adding the relevant JavaScript code to start/stop the test as appropriate, creating a test manifest and then making an actions.json file with whatever actions you want to simulate during the test.

 The JavaScript code is encapsulated in the file: `src/tests/js/eideticker.js`.
 Much of the code in there is just used by the harness.
 From the point of view